 As output, it then generates the following (abstractive) summary of this text:

 What I find interesting, is that this exact phrase cannot be found in the reference document and that one model is capable of compressing textual information automatically.
-However, there are some challenges with abstractive text summarization as well which are explored in the next section.
+However, there are some challenges with abstractive text summarisation as well which are explored in the next section.

-Challenges for Automatic Text Summarization
+Challenges for Automatic Text Summarisation

 Controlling the Outputs